nigelabrera0026/Docker-Introduction/README.md

 This is a step by step process on how to create a web application using react, typescript, and vite.
 Including the steps to create, build, and run the containerized application in a specific port of your localhost, so you could access it in you local machine.

-## Creating new react app with Vite
+## Creating a new react app with Vite

 We will first create a React application with Vite